awsles/AzureExtensions/Ax.Cosmos/README.md

 Some benchmarks using Ax.Cosmos and the **Test-BulkInsert.ps1** script for insertion of 1,000 items with a database container configured for Throughput of 20,000 (RU/s).
 For this version, the concurrent jobs is set to 50.

-# Cosmos is configured for 20,000 RU/Sec Throughput

 | **BulkSize** | **Async** | **Elapsed Time** | **Cosmos Time** | **Time per Item** |
 | --- | --- | --- | --- |--- |
 | 50 | False | 00:01:42.7553027 | 00:01:34.8130316 | 0.095 Seconds |